tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 14. Instructor Do: Build Loan Approver Activity Review (10 min)

 You will lead a facilitated review discussion on the loan approver.
-This will be a dry walkthrough, with accompanying guided review questions.
+This will be a dry walkthrough, accompanied by guided review questions.

 **Files:** [loan_approver.ipynb](Activities/05-Stu_Loan_Approver/Solved/loan_approver.ipynb)